 Still, the low numbers surprised Dr. Michael Kurz, an associate professor of emergency medicine at the University of Alabama-Birmingham and an American Heart Association spokesperson.

 "This is a relatively simple intervention, the provision of CPR training and providing an AED," Kurz says.
 "A relatively simple intervention that has a rather significant return on investment, both in lives saved and, frankly, on the impact on your employees."

 "For every minute that you're in cardiac arrest, you're pulseless, your [chance of ] survival drops by 10 percent," Kurz says.

 An AED checks the heart's rhythm and can send an electric shock to the heart to try to restore a normal rhythm.

 More than 350,000 cardiac arrests take place in the U.S. in locations other than hospitals each year, according to the American Heart Association.
-In 2015, Kansas City, Kan., resident Nancy Holland became one of them.
+In 2015, Nancy Holland, a resident of Leawood, Kan., became one of them.

 She went into cardiac arrest in the restroom of a restaurant where she had been eating dinner with her husband.
 The restaurant's manager performed CPR until paramedics arrived with an AED.

 Holland says she's lucky the restaurant's manager knew CPR, because it kept her "salvageable" until the paramedics showed up.
 When he started working as a restaurant manager, she says, his mom had told him he owed it to the customers to learn CPR — just in case.